darvil82/lanat-docs/Lanat/topics/Argument-Groups.md

 ## Group hierarchy

-Groups can be nested inside other groups.
+Just like [commands](Commands.md), groups can be nested inside other groups.
 This allows you to create a hierarchy of groups:

 ````Java
 var cmd = new ArgumentParser("MyProgram") {{